HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 Indexes are used to optimize the query of the olist_stores database.
 The indexes created are as a result of an understanding of the database structure of olist stores, that is, the indexes are created on columns of tables in a DB that are commonly used to perform JOIN and WHERE operations.
 The choice of columns to index is flexible and can evolve over time based on the usage patterns of the database with time.

-Naturally indexes are created on columns when you define primary and secondary keys.
+Naturally indexes are created on columns when you define primary and foreign keys.

 ```sql
 -- To view all the present indexes in the database